xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ```

 There you go!
-There are 1002 service layer routes in the RIB, all thanks to Open/R acting as an IGP, learning routes from its neighbor and programming the IOS-XR on the local box over gRPC.
+There are 1002 service layer routes in the RIB, all thanks to Open/R acting as an IGP, learning routes from its neighbor and programming the IOS-XR RIB on the local box over gRPC.
 {: .notice--success}

-## What more can we do?
+## What else can we do?

+Integration of Open/R with IOS-XR Service Layer APIs opens up a whole host of possibilities.
+This particular integration was centered around